micromark/mdx-state-machine/readme.md

 left up to the host parser.
 When to feed an [EOF][ceof] is similarly undefined.

+Host parsers must not support indented code and autlinks, as those conflict with MDX.

 ### 4.1 Characters

 A character is a Unicode code point and is represented as a four to six digit